Scroll to navigation

 A std::initializer_list object is automatically constructed when:

-constructor accepts an std::initializer_list parameter
+the corresponding constructor accepts an std::initializer_list parameter,

 The program is ill-formed if an explicit or partial specialization of